-Many of our businesses have their own apprenticeships,
+Many of our businesses have their own apprenticeships, traineeships and internship programmes.

 Swire Properties has multi-year training programmes in building surveying, engineering and general management.
+Swire Hotels' 18-month, international, Operations Management Trainee Programme deals with hotel operations in Hong Kong, Mainland China and Miami, USA.

-Swire Hotels' 18-month, international, boarding programme by making it more user centric.
-Previous trainees suggested how the programme could be altered to facilitate a smoother transition from university to work.
+In 2019, Swire Properties improved its trainee onboarding programme by making it more user centric.
+Previous trainees suggested how the programme could be altered to facilitate a smoother transition. from university to work.
 Other recommendations that were adopted include the use of a story telling approach and changes to job shadowing.
-A trainee shadowing guidance booklet was produced to improve understanding, by trainees and host departments, of to build employee competencies and develop careers.
+A trainee shadowing guidance booklet was produced to improve understanding, by trainees and host departments, of their respective roles.